Where should I go to have my testosterone levels checked and possibly start TRT?

-- You either administer your own injection weekly or semi-weekly which is very simple to do yourself.
-It takes a minute or two and there is no co-pay.
+- You either administer your injection weekly or semi-weekly, which is very simple.
+It takes a minute or two, and there is no co-pay.

-- Go to a clinic and receive an injection there on a weekly basis on average.
+- Go to a clinic and receive an injection there weekly on average.
 There is a co-pay.

-We do have specific doctors in the Denver area that we respect and trust.
-We can refer you to them or you can research your own.
+We have specific doctors in the Denver area that we respect and trust.
+We can refer you to them, or you can research your own.
 We can also help walk you through this process if you choose Testosterone Replacement Therapy for Low-T and help make it simple.